-Where existing, relevant and reasonably available information from YCWA's PAD was not sufficient to determine the potential effects of the Project on land use, YCWA utilized the information obtained from FERC-approved Study 9.1, Primary Project Roads and Trails.
+Where existing, relevant and reasonably available, information from YCWA's PAD was not sufficient to determine the potential effects of the Project on land use, YCWA utilized the information obtained from performance of the FERC-approved Study 9.1, Primary Project Roads and Trails.
 The study is complete.